DasaradhramYenuganti/Software-Development-Lifecycle/Software Development Processes and Methodologies/Week 2/README.md

     - [ ] Procedural cohesion
     - [x] Coincidental cohesion
     - [ ] Logical association cohesion

+    > This is an example of weak, coincidental cohesion.

 6. Different pieces of code are activated at the same time.
 This is an example of what type of cohesion?